benbahrenburg/Securely/README.md

 <h2>Important grade information</h2>

-If you are using securely in your application now, there are breaking changes coming in version 1.5.
+If you are using securely in your application now, there are breaking changes in version 2.x.
 These changes will be put in place to improve your default security.
-More information will be available closer to release.
-You can review the beta releases in the dist folders labeled 1.4x.B.

 Examples of the new Secure Properties storageType and securityLevel functionality are available [here](https://gist.github.com/benbahrenburg/5a8a25e7aa518ba55bd4).

+The documentation will be updated when there is an opportunity.
+If you'd like to contribute please send a PR with the update.

 <h2>Before you start</h2>
 * These are iOS and Android native modules designed to work with Titanium SDK 3.0.0.GA